The 5 Best Gibbston Valley Wineries and Queenstown Winery Tour Review

-Going on a wine tour in Queenstown is a popular activity for both tourists and locals alike.
-World-class Pinot Noir and incredible scenery make touring the wineries in Central Otago a special experience.
-This blog includes information on what to expect when going on a wine tour in Queenstown!
+Going on a wine tour in Queenstown’s nearby famous Gibbston Valley is a popular activity for both tourists and locals alike.
+World-class Pinot Noir and incredible scenery make touring the wineries in the Gibbston Valley and Central Otago a special experience.
+This blog includes information on what to expect when going on a wine tour and the best Queenstown wineries!

 Dan and I had to check out what all the hype was about for ourselves so the other day we joined a wine tour in Queenstown!
 It’s safe to say we had a blast (but that was no surprise as we just love going on wine tours!)
 However, there were a few things unique to a wine tour in Queenstown, things that you should know before you go!